LoyolaChicagoBooks/introcs-csharp/rst/lab-number-game.rst

 ------------------------------------------------

 In ``Game``:
-Instead of setting declaring ``big`` and  automatically initializing it to 100, make ``big`` be a parameter, so the heading looks like::
+Instead of declaring ``big`` and  automatically initializing it to 100, make ``big`` be a parameter, so the heading looks like::

         static void Game(int big)